Skip to main content

 Once your model shows State: READY, create a deployment:

-firectl create deployment accounts/<ACCOUNT_ID>/models/<MODEL_NAME> --wait
+firectl deployment create accounts/<ACCOUNT_ID>/models/<MODEL_NAME> --wait

 See the On-demand deployments guide for configuration options like GPU types, autoscaling, and quantization.